Supporting multiple build configurations with Yocto

 simplifies integration between different configs.

-For instance, if we wanted to include the recovery fitImage in the rootfs of the regular mistra-swupdate
+For instance, if we wanted to include the recovery fitImage in the rootfs of the regular mistra-swupdate (for instance

 if we wanted to update the stored fitImage in the SPI NOR flash memory), we could add the following dependency in the